 unicorn performance is generally as good as a (mostly) Ruby web server can provide.
-Most often the performance bottleneck is in the web application running on Unicorn rather than Unicorn itself.
+Most often the performance bottleneck is in the web application running on

-details on the config file format.
+Unicorn::Configurator for details on the config file format.

-most-commonly needed tuning parameter.
+worker_processes is the most-commonly needed tuning parameter.

 worker_processes should be scaled to the number of processes your backend system(s) can support.
 DO NOT scale it to the number of external network clients your application expects to be serving. unicorn is NOT for serving slow clients, that is the job of nginx.

 worker_processes should be at least the number of CPU cores on a dedicated server (unless you do not have enough memory).
 If your application has occasionally slow responses that are /not/ CPU-intensive, you may increase this to workaround those inefficiencies.

 Under Ruby 2.2 or later, Etc.nprocessors may be used to determine the number of CPU cores present.

 Unicorn::OobGC users to provide more consistent response times.